savitagup/901NodeIntro-1/Labs/Ch04-FileAccess/Ex02-Read-Parse/README.md

 ## Directory and files

-1. In your \WIP directory, create directories `\WIP\Ch04\read-weather`
+1. In your \WIP directory, create directory structure: `\WIP\Ch04\read-weather`

 1. In this directory, create a file called `weather.json`

-1. Create another file called `read-weather.js`

 1. Run `npm init --yes` to generate the package.json with default values.

 ## Steps

-1. In your weather.json file create an array of objects.
+1. In your `weather.json` file create an array of objects.
 One example object is:
     ```javascript
     {"day":"Monday", "high":100, "low":90}
     ```